common-voice/community-playbook/README.md

 🔨 Make sure you check the _required skills_ for each section and look for people who can fit.

 💬 Check the channels section to learn how to set up your local forums and chat to communicate with other people in your language.

+Each chapter covers; Purpose - Who we are - Success - How to join - What we do - Roles - Channels

 ----